 faces the only feeling I had was one of history and perhaps nostalgia.

-gentle action of the water's movement rock it.
-My eyes wandered the crystal-clear
+letting the gentle action of the water's movement rock it.
+My eyes wandered

-had once walked.
-And like an angry eye, Mars stared bloodily over the horizon.
+upon where they had once walked.
+And like an angry eye, Mars stared bloodily

 I remembered the books I had not read in years and smiled.

 Carter had been one of my heroes, along with a score of

 others.
 He had arrived there with no thing but what he had been born with,

 and had taken a harsh world by storm, wresting triumph after triumph in

 a life filled with adventure.